Hariprasad8876/teen-mental-health-analysis-/teen-mental-health-analysis/README.md

 Teen Mental Health Analysis

-Project Overview
+Overview
-This project analyzes how social media usage affects teen mental health using a dataset of 1200 individuals.
+This project analyzes how **social media usage impacts teen mental health** using real-world data.

-The goal is to identify behavioral patterns associated with depression, stress, and anxiety.

-Problem Statement
-To understand the relationship between:
+The focus is on identifying patterns related to:
-- Social media usage
+- 📱 Social media usage
-- Sleep patterns
+- 😴 Sleep patterns
-- Stress and anxiety levels
+- 😰 Stress & anxiety
-- Depression
+- 🧠 Depression

+Objective
+To understand how behavioral factors influence mental health and identify key indicators associated with depression.

 Dataset
-- Total records: 1200
+- 👥 Total records: **1200**
-- Features:
-  - Age, Gender
-  - Daily social media usage
-  - Sleep hours
-  - Stress & anxiety levels
-  - Depression label
+- 🧠 Depressed individuals: **31 (~2.6%)**

-Tools Used
+Tools & Technologies
-- Python
+- Python 🐍
 - Pandas
 - Matplotlib

- Key Analysis
+ Analysis Performed
-- Social media vs stress
+- Social media usage vs stress
 - Sleep vs anxiety
-- Platform usage impact
+- Platform-based mental health comparison
-- Behavior of depressed individuals
+- Behavioral analysis of depressed individuals

 Key Insights

-- Out of 1200 individuals, only ~2.6% are classified as depressed.
+- 📌 Only **2.6%** of individuals are classified as depressed
-- All depressed individuals exhibit:
+- 📱 All depressed individuals show **high social media usage**
-  - High social media usage
-  - Low sleep duration (<6 hours)
+- 😴 All depressed individuals have **low sleep (<6 hours)**
-- A subset of depressed individuals also shows higher stress and anxiety levels.
+- ⚠️ Stress and anxiety are present in some cases but not all
-- Behavioral factors like sleep and social media usage show a stronger association with depression than academic performance.
+- 📊 Behavioral factors like sleep and screen time show stronger association with depression

 Visualizations
-- Line charts (trend analysis)
+- 📈 Line charts for trend analysis
-- Bar charts (comparisons)
+- 📊 Bar charts for comparisons
-- Grouped analysis
+- 📉 Behavioral pattern analysis

  Conclusion
-The analysis suggests that excessive social media usage and insufficient sleep are strongly associated with depression among teenagers.
+The analysis suggests that **excessive social media usage and lack of sleep** are strongly associated with depression among teenagers.

+Future Improvements
+- Build ML model to predict depression
+- Create Power BI dashboard
+- Perform deeper behavioral segmentation

+Author
+**Hariprasad H N**

+---

+⭐ If you found this project useful, consider giving it a star!